 As a player, Napier was a four-year letterwinner and two-time All-Southern Conference selection as the starting quarterback at Furman.
 The Paladins won two conference championships and in 2001, Napier’s junior year, advanced to the Division I-AA national championship game, losing to Montana.
 He completed 64.8 percent of his career passes, setting a school record.
 As the team captain during a record-setting senior season, Napier amassed 2,475 passing yards, also a Furman record, and was a finalist for the Walter Payton Award, given annually to the nation’s most outstanding FCS offensive player.

 Napier grew up in Chatsworth, Ga., and graduated from Murray County High School in 1998.
-He is married to the former Ali Gunn and couple has a daughter Annie and a son Sammy Nelson.
+He is married to the former Ali Gunn and the couple has a daughter Annie and a son Sammy Nelson.
 He earned his bachelor's degree in health & exercise science from Furman in 2002.